Mangala Narlikar: Biography

-Narlikar's core fields of interest are real and complex analysis, analytic geometry, number theory, algebra, and topology.
+Narlikar's core fields of interest were real and complex analysis, analytic geometry, number theory, algebra, and topology.

 On writing books on mathematics, Narlikar wrote: "I enjoyed writing a book on how to make mathematics interesting and accessible".
 On her combining her profession with looking after the household functions she wrote: "My story is perhaps a representation of the lives of many women of my generation who are well educated but always put household responsibilities before their personal careers".
+She was chairman of mathematics subject committee for Maharashtra State Bureau of Textbook Production and Curriculum Research.

+Mangala Narlikar died of cancer on 17 July 2023, at the age of 80.

 Publications

-Narlikar has published a number of scientific papers and books which included:
+Narlikar published a number of scientific papers and books which included: